 In the Rig-Veda the Panis are the genii of night and winter, corresponding to the Nibelungs, or "Children of the Mist," in the Teutonic legend, and to the children of Nephele (cloud) in the Greek myth of the Golden Fleece.
 The Panis steal the cattle of the Sun (Indra, Helios, Herakles), and carry them by an unknown route to a dark cave eastward.
 Sarama, the creeping Dawn, is sent by Indra to find and recover them.
 The Panis then tamper with Sarama, and try their best to induce her to betray her solar lord.
-For a while she is prevailed upon to dally with them; yet she ultimately returns to give Indra the information needful in order that he might conquer the Panis, just as Helena, in the slightly altered version, ultimately returns to her western home, carrying with her the treasures (ktemata, Iliad, II.
+For a while she is prevailed upon to dally with them; yet she ultimately returns to give Indra the information needful in order that he might conquer the Panis, just as Helena, in the slightly altered version, ultimately returns to her western home, carrying with her the treasures (κτήματα, Iliad, II.
 285) of which Paris had robbed Menelaos.
 But, before the bright Indra and his solar heroes can reconquer their treasures they must take captive the offspring of Brisaya, the violet light of morning.
 Thus Achilleus, answering to the solar champion Aharyu, takes captive the daughter of Brises.
 But as the sun must always be parted from the morning-light, to return to it again just before setting, so Achilleus loses Briseis, and regains her only just before his final struggle.
 In similar wise Herakles is parted from Iole ("the violet one"), and Sigurd from Brynhild.
 In sullen wrath the hero retires from the conflict, and his Myrmidons are no longer seen on the battle-field, as the sun hides behind the dark cloud and his rays no longer appear about him.
+Yet toward the a boy, - describes such etymologies as "faded metaphors."
+In similar wise, while refraining from characterizing the Iliad or the tragedy of Hamlet - any more than I would characterize Le Juif Errant by Sue, or La Maison Forestière by Erckmann-Chatrian - as nature-myths, I would at the same time consider these poems well described as embodying "faded nature-myths."

-Yet toward the evening, as Briseis returns, he appears in his might, clothed in the dazzling armour wrought for him by the fire-god Hephaistos, and with his invincible spear slays the great storm-cloud, which during his absence had wellnigh prevailed over the champions of the daylight.
+evening, as Briseis returns, he appears in hts might, clothed in the dazzling armour wrought for him by the fire-god Hephaistos, and with his invincible spear slays the great storm-cloud, which during his absence had wellnigh prevailed over the champions of the daylight.
 But his triumph is short-lived; for having trampled on the clouds that had opposed him, while yet crimsoned with the fierce carnage, the sharp arrow of the night-demon Paris slays him at the Western Gates.
 We have not space to go into further details.
 In Mr. Cox's "Mythology of the Aryan Nations," and "Tales of Ancient Greece," the reader will find the entire contents of the Iliad and Odyssey thus minutely illustrated by comparison with the Veda, the Edda, and the Lay of the Nibelungs.